 Writing the First Paragraph of Your Academic Application Letter

 The first paragraph of your teaching job application letter should address the position of interest and that you are submitting your resume for consideration.
 A hiring school administrator may be looking to fill several positions; therefore, it is necessary to let the reader know right away which type of position is of interest.
-Other topics that should be incorporated into the opening portion of your cover letter include:
+Other topics should be incorporated into the opening portion of your cover letter include:

 • Educational credentials, i.e. Bachelor’s Degree, Master’s Degree